Frank Olson: Aftermath of drugging

 On Thursday evening, November 19, around 7:30, Olson and some of the other participants were drugged with a "potential truth serum", decades later discovered to be LSD.
 The next morning, Olson headed back to Maryland a changed man.
 Having dinner with his family, Olson refused to eat, and seemed distant from his family, not speaking about his trip or attending to his children.
 He blurted out to his wife, "I've made a terrible mistake."
 MK-ULTRA had been underway for seven months at this time, and barely two dozen men knew the true nature and intentions of the project.

 On November 23, Olson and his boss, Lt.
 Col. Vincent Ruwet, arrived to work at Detrick, both still in bad shape from the retreat.
 Ruwet later recalled that Olson appeared to be agitated, and asked if Ruwet should fire him or if he should quit.
 While Ruwet was able to calm him down for the day, Olson only worsened by the next day.
-Ruwet later testified Olson was "disoriented," felt "all mixed up" about the work he had been doing, and felt "all mixed up" and "incompetent" in his field.
+Ruwet later testified Olson was "disoriented," felt "all mixed up" about the work he had been doing, and felt "incompetent" in his field.

 Attempted resignation

 On Tuesday, November 24, Olson went to work as usual, but unexpectedly returned home before noon, accompanied by a coworker, John Stubbs.
-Olson explained Stubbs's presence, saying "They're afraid I might hurt you."
+Olson explained Stubbs's presence to his wife by saying "They're afraid I might hurt you."
 Olson informed his wife that he had agreed to undergo psychiatric treatment.

 That same day, Olson, Ruwet, and CIA chemist Robert Lashbrook flew to New York City.
 In New York, Olson and Lashbrook met with Harold Abramson, a CIA-linked medical doctor, who had worked with Olson years earlier on studies of aerosolization.